-I came to Aberdeen as a Lecturer in Hispanic Studies in 2002, after completing a BA in History and a Masters in Social Anthropology at Oxford University, a PhD in Anthropology at the University of Pennsylvania, and having taught Anthropology at the University of St Andrews.
+I came to Aberdeen as a Lecturer in Spanish and Latin American Studies in 2002, after completing a BA in History and a Masters in Social Anthropology at Oxford University, a PhD in Anthropology at the University of Pennsylvania, and having taught Anthropology at the University of St Andrews.

 I have been doing research in Mexico since 1992, and I have also done research since 2008 in the East Bay Area of northern California.
 My research has focused mainly on aspects of citizenship and civil society.

-As well as teaching in Hispanic Studies, I am Director of the inter-disciplinary Centre for Citizenship, Civil Society and Rule of Law (CISRUL) which focuses on the study of political concepts in the world.
+As well as teaching in Spanish and Latin American Studies, I am Director of the inter-disciplinary Centre for Citizenship, Civil Society and Rule of Law (CISRUL), which focuses on the study of political concepts in the world.

-Currently I am leading a large RCUK-Newton project on Activism in Violent Regions, as well as an EU Marie Curie COFUND grant Political Concepts in the World.
-I am also mentor of a Leverhulme Early Career Fellowship, held by Hanifi Baris, a former CISRUL PhD.
+I led a large RCUK-Newton team project on Societal Responses to Crime and Violence in Mexico (2016-19), and currently I lead an EU Marie Curie COFUND grant Political Concepts in the World (2018-23), which funds 11 PhD fellowships together with related training and conferences.
+I am also mentor of a Leverhulme Early Career Fellowship (2019-22), held by Hanifi Baris, a former CISRUL PhD.

-From September to December 2019, I will be Radboud Excellence Initiative Visiting Professor in Anthropology and Development Studies at Radboud University in the Netherlands.
+From September to December 2019, I was Radboud Excellence Initiative Visiting Professor in Anthropology and Development Studies at Radboud University in the Netherlands.